wglebster/Dirty_data_project/readme.md

 # Dirty Data Project

-This is a project I completed as part of my Data Analytics class with CodeClan.
+This is the first project I completed as part of my Data Analytics class with CodeClan in week 4.

 To complete this Project I cleaned two quite messy datasets.
 I also analysed the output data according to the Project brief.